 Month 12, Day 14, Monday 9:00 a.m.

-Sebastien spent the remainder of the day studying.
-She let her magic-casting facilities rest, except for a single use of the divination ward against a scrying attempt.
+After getting rid of Ennis’s belongings, Sebastien spent the night studying, allowing her magic-casting faculties to rest, except for a single use of the divination ward against a scrying attempt.
 The coppers seemed to be trying at random times, hoping to catch her off guard, but with the way the ward worked, it would start to veil her even without her conscious aid, and the stabbing feel of it in the skin of her back when it activated was impossible to ignore or sleep through.

 After a couple days of research, she determined that a map-based location divination was her best option.
 Her blood was almost certainly at the coppers’ base, and Oliver was doubtful of their ability to access it.
 But that simply wasn’t acceptable.
-There had to be a way to actually solve the problem, and pinpointing the location of her blood was the first step to creating the plan to do so.
+There had to be a way to actually solve the problem, and pinpointing the location of her blood was the first step in doing so.

 The spell she eventually settled on was meant to precisely determine the location of the separated piece of her blood on a map.
 With multiple castings, she could use more detailed, close-up maps to determine its location with increasing precision.
 Once she knew exactly where it was, she could destroy it.

 ‘Maybe I could have a Lino-Wharton raven messenger fly in an explosive potion, or force my blood to escape from its confines with a telekinetic spell, or even get Liza’s help with a switching spell or something.
 It is impossible for them to ward against everything.’